-Fourier domain optical coherence tomography (FD-OCT) is a well-established imaging technique that provides high-resolution internal structure images of an object at a fast speed.
-Modern FD-OCT systems typically operate at speeds of 40,000-100,000 A-scans/s, but are priced at least tens of thousands of pounds.
-In this study, we demonstrate a line-field FD-OCT (LF-FD-OCT) system that achieves an OCT imaging speed of 100,000 A-scan/s at a hardware cost of thousands of pounds.
-We demonstrate the potential of LF-FD-OCT for biomedical and industrial imaging applications such as corneas, 3D printed electronics, and printed circuit boards.
+Abstract: Fourier domain optical coherence tomography (FD-OCT) is a well-established imaging technique that provides high-resolution internal structure images of an object at a fast speed.
+Modern FD-OCT systems typically operate at speeds of 40,000~100,000 A-scans/s, but are priced at least tops of the usando of neurode.
+In this study, we demonstrate a line field ED OCT (LEED)

+16 at least tens of thousands of pounds.
+In this study, we demonstrate a line-field FD-OCT (LF-FDthousands of pounds.
+We demonstrate the potential of LF-FD-OCT for biomedical and imaging applications such as corneas, 3D printed electronics, and printed circuit boards.